Understanding the Seller’s Declaration: What Every Seller Must Know in 2026

 • Structural issues – cracks, uneven floors, or foundation movement.

-• Hazardous materials – pyrite, radon, asbestos, or soil contamination.
+• Hazardous materials – pyrite, radon, asbestos, mould, or soil contamination.

 • Unpermitted renovations – work done without municipal approval.